richardhundt/blaze/README.md

-Blaze - a language for setting things on fire.
+Blaze - a language for setting things on fire!